Website Manager

 Store sanitizer towels in solution when not in use.

 Use good common sense.
 If something seems wrong, don’t serve it.
-Check with your Shift Lead if you have any questions.

 Bathroom Cleaning